Arafura File Snake

 These snakes are an important food source for many first peoples in Australia.
 They hunt for the snakes by pulling them out of the shallow water near riverbanks.
 Pregnant female snakes are especially prized,

 Arafura file snakes are ovoviviparous, which means they develop eggs that hatch inside the female.
 After gestation, the female gives live birth to litters that can range from 10 to 27 baby snakes.
 Gestation takes about three months.
-They reproduce infrequently and may only do so every 8 to 10 years.
+They reproduce infrequently and may only do so every eight to 10 years, but most females reproduce every two to three years.

 Friendly File Snake